Table of Contents

 **click to enlarge**

-Why You Need Financial Analysis Graphs?
+Why Do You Need Financial Analysis Graphs?

-As humans, we respond to, and process visual data better than anything else.
+As humans, we respond to and process visual data better than anything else.
 That said, when it comes to digesting and taking action upon vital financial metrics and insights, well-designed finance graphs and charts offer the best solution.
 According to Illinois State University, when it comes to visual aids of this kind, three standards apply: graphs and charts should display unambiguous information, meaningful data, and presently said insights in the most efficient way possible.

-Fundamentally, you need financial graphs as:
+Fundamentally, you need them because:

 - You will be able to track your liquidity, cash flow, budgets, and expenses accurately with ease, visually, and automate processes that were oftentimes done manually and with higher risks of errors.

-- By setting the right financial KPIs for your business, you will be able to set valuable financial goals that result in growth and success.
-While there are numerous charts out there, we will explain the invaluable ones for any business.
+- By setting the right financial KPIs for your organization, you can set valuable goals that result in growth and success.
+While there are numerous charts out there, we will explain the invaluable ones for any company.

-“Every second of every day, our senses bring in way too much data than we can possibly process in our brains.” – Peter Diamandis, Chairman/CEO, X-Prize Foundation
+“Every second of every day, our senses bring in way too much data than we can possibly process in our brains.” – Peter Diamandis, Chairman/CEO, X-Prize Foundation.

 Which Role Does Financial Data Visualization Play?